Skip to content

 Contact the payment provider quickly through official support.
 Save the invoice, receipt, transaction IDs, phone numbers, and messages.
 Ask what can be blocked, disputed, reversed, replaced, or monitored.
 Do not pay anyone promising guaranteed recovery.

 Check the real account or card statement first.
-Fake renewal invoices often use familiar brands and a high dollar amount to make you call.
+Fake renewal and order invoices often use familiar brands and a high dollar amount to make you call.
 If you need support, use the official site or app, not the invoice phone number.

 Is a fake invoice the same as phishing?